Jeremy Ray Taylor

 Jeremy Raymond Taylor (born June 2, 2003) is an American actor.
 He is known for his role as Ben Hanscom in the 2017 adaptation of Stephen King's novel It and its 2019 sequel, as well as the role of Sonny Quinn in Goosebumps 2: Haunted Halloween (2018).

 Early life

 Taylor was raised in Bluff City, Tennessee, the youngest of four boys of Tracy, a band manager, and Michael Taylor.
 He traveled with his mother and developed a stage persona that intrigued his family.
 At the age of 8, he was signed to a talent manager and began his acting career.

+Personal life

+On September 28, 2023, Taylor announced his engagement to his girlfriend of six years, Kaylie.
+They were married on February 4, 2024.